netdata/netdata/docs/developer-and-contributor-corner/collect-apache-nginx-web-logs.md

     path: /var/log/gunicorn/gunicorn-access.log
 ```

-However, if your log files were not auto-detected, it might be because they are in a different location.
+However, if your log files weren’t auto-detected, it might be because they’re in a different location.
 Try the default
 `web_log.conf` file.

 ```bash